marcurdy/dfir-toolset/Windows_Artifacts.md

 10. **Prefetch:**
     * Purpose: Increases performance by pre-loading code pages of run apps
     * Location: Win7/XP %WINDIR%\Prefetch
-    * Disabled on server builds
+    * Disabled by default on server builds
     * Provides: Executable, run count, size of pf, files/dirs referenced, volume
     * Subtract 10 seconds from timestamp
     * pf creation is first execution. last modify time is last time it was last executed
     * Examine files/dir mapped by this and for files in close time prox
     * THIS IMPLIES GUI EXECUTION
+    * Win7- contains 120 entries.
+Win8+ has 1024 entries.

 11. **MFT:**
     * Location: %SYSTEMROOT%\$MFT